EvolEcolGroup/tidysdm/cran-comments.md

 - R-hub r-devel: linux, m1-san, macos, macos-arm64, windows
 - devtools::check_win_devel

-No NOTES on any environment.
+No NOTES on any environment; on a couple of macos environments, BlockCV is still not available (see below).

 ## Issues with previous version on CRAN
 * There was an error due to a suggested package, BlockCV, being removed from